markbaaijens/rpmusicserver/README.md

 ## Development

 ### Update from another git branch
 RPMS can be updated from a github branch, where the rpms-code is stored.
 The update depends on version-numbering in the file `revision.json` (locally stored on rpms) on one hand and on `revision.json` in the github-repo in the other hand.

 By default, the update-mechanism looks at the `master` branch on github.
 However, it is possible to override the `master` branch version, by setting the desired branch version to a different value.
 In most cases this is the `develop` branch.
-An indicator VersionOverride pops up in the web-interface.
+As a result, an indicator VersionOverride pops up in the web-interface.

+Note that once VersionOverride is active, CurrentVersion and AvailableVersion do not play a role anymore.

 To switch version from `master` branch to e.g. `develop` branch:
 * `ssh pi@rpms "sudo bash -c 'echo \"develop\" > /media/usbdata/rpms/config/update-branch.txt'"`